YuncongMa/pNet/README.md

 # GUI
-A MATLAB-based user interface to configure the workflow, carry out the computation and check the results.
+The MATLAB version features an intuitive user interface to configure the workflow, carry out the computation and check the results.
 <img src="https://github.com/YuncongMa/pNet/assets/20191790/f5168794-63d2-4076-92c9-8ca3d78e478f" width="800">

 (A) The data input module for loading fMRI scans and brain template files. <br />